mathjax/MathJax-docs/api/variable.rst

 .. describe:: MathJax.Ajax

     Contains the code for loading external modules and creating stylesheets.
-Most of the code that causes MathJax to operate asynchronously is handled here.
+Most of the code that causes most of MathJax to operate asynchronously is handled here.

 .. describe:: MathJax.Message

-   Contains the code to handle the intermittent message window that periodically appears in the lower left-hand corner of the window.
+   Contains the code to handle the intermittant message window that periodically appears in the lower left-hand corner of the window.

 .. describe:: MathJax.HTML